 Final Words: Using Prisms to Create Artistic Effects

-Prisms are a fascinating optical device that can be used to create a variety of visual effects.
-They are best used when the angle between light and the surface being reflected is less than 90 degrees.
+Prisms are fascinating optical devices that can be used to create a variety of visual effects.
+They are best used when the angle between light and the reflected surface is less than 90 degrees.
 This is the case when the visual effects that are created by the prism are desirable.
 For example, when using a rectangular prism as a decorative object, the angles between the light source, the surface being reflected, and the wall or other object being used as a backdrop should be less than 90 degrees.
-Once the visual effects that are desired are achieved, the next step is to position the prism so that it will maximizes the amount of light that is reflected back to the surface.
-While the shape of the prism is not critical, the design of the reflective surface is important so that it is facing the light source at an angle that is favorable for reflection.
+Once the desired visual effects are achieved, the next step is to position the prism to maximize the amount of light reflected back to the surface.
+While the shape of the prism is not critical, the design of the reflective surface is important so that it faces the light source at an angle that is favorable for reflection.
 The visual effects that are created by the use of a prism can be used to represent a wide range of themes and topic areas.
 From the reflection of light in the sea and sky to the reflection of light off mirrors in the depths of space, these are just a few of the many uses for prisms in the arts.